exchange12rocks/PSGPPreferences/docs/Set-GPPGroup.md

 ```

 ## DESCRIPTION
-Sets properties of a GPP group object in a specified Group Policy object.
-You may also use it to write a GPP group object from memory into a GPO and changing some of its properties in the process.
+Sets properties of a group definition in a specified Group Policy object.
+You may also use it to write a group definition object from memory into a GPO and changing some of its properties in the process.
-If you want just to add a group into a GPO, w/o any modifications, I suggest you to use Add-GPPGroup.
+If you want just to add a group definition into a GPO, w/o any modifications, I suggest you to use Add-GPPGroup.

 ## EXAMPLES